Lichtblick-Suite/lichtblick/README.md

 ## :handshake: Contributing

 Contributions are welcome!
-FoxBox is primarily built in TypeScript and ReactJS.
+Foxbox is primarily built in TypeScript and ReactJS.
 All potential contributors must agree to the Contributor License Agreement outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## :star: Credits

-FoxBox originally began as a fork of [FoxGlove Studio](https://github.com/foxglove/studio), an open source project developed by [Foxglove](https://app.foxglove.dev/).
+Foxbox originally began as a fork of [FoxGlove Studio](https://github.com/foxglove/studio), an open source project developed by [Foxglove](https://app.foxglove.dev/).